Unaccustomed Earth: "A Choice of Accommodations"

-Amit and his wife Megan travel to his high school alma mater Langford for Pam's wedding.
+Amit and his wife, Megan, travel to his high school alma mater, Langford, for Pam's wedding.
 Pam, the daughter of the headmaster of Langford, and Amit were close despite never having a formal relationship with each other.
-Both Amit and Megan are insecure the night of the wedding; Amit mainly for mistaking his former classmate "Ted" for "Tim," and Megan mainly because there is a small burn on her skirt.
+Both Amit and Megan are insecure on the night of the wedding; Amit mainly for mistaking his former classmate "Ted" for "Tim," and Megan mainly because there is a small burn on her skirt.
 After consuming two spiked punches, he is completely drunk; he admits to a guest nearby that he feels detached from Megan.
-He later remembers that he has to call Megan's in-laws to check-in on their daughters.
-Since reception for cell phones is poor at Langford, he returns to the hotel to use their room's landline but before he is able to remember the number, he crashes.
+He later remembers that he has to call Megan's in-laws to check in on their daughters.
+Since reception for cell phones is poor at Langford, he returns to the hotel to use their room's landline, but before he can remember the number, he crashes.

 Amit wakes up, shocked to learn that it is late the next morning.
 Megan, sitting outside on the balcony, expresses her discontent.
 Remembering that Pam mentioned a brunch, they head back to Langford.
 They find out that the brunch ended an hour ago.
-Despite this, they roam Langford together and when they arrive at one of the dorms, Megan asks about Amit's sexual past and even suspects that he slept with Pam.
+Despite this, they roam Langford together, and when they arrive at one of the dorms, Megan asks about Amit's sexual past and even suspects that he slept with Pam.
 He denies this, and they ultimately have sex in the dorm.